Ryō Miyaichi: Early life

 Miyaichi was born into a sporting family.
 His brother, Tsuyoshi, was also a football player; and his father, Tatsuya Nomoura, was a basketball player who played for and later managed the Toyota Motors basketball club.
 Miyaichi started playing football in his elementary school years at Sylphid F.C. in Nagoya.
 He entered Chukyo University Chukyo High School and played for the school football club.
 In the 2010 season, the team advanced to the All Japan High School Soccer Tournament but were defeated in the first round in a match televised across Japan.

 Club career

 Arsenal

 During his trial at Arsenal in the summer of 2010, Miyaichi impressed the Arsenal manager, Arsène Wenger, signing a professional contract on 31 January 2011.
-Wenger said: "We’re delighted that Ryo Miyaichi has joined us.
+Wenger said: "We’re delighted that Ryō Miyaichi has joined us.
 He trialed with us in the summer and has raw ability which has attracted many clubs around the world".